cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/download-warp/_index.md

 [Download from the iOS App Store](https://apps.apple.com/us/app/cloudflare-one-agent/id6443476492) or search for “Cloudflare One Agent”.

 {{<Aside type="note" header="Migrate from 1.1.1.1">}}
-The Cloudflare One Agent replaces the [1.1.1.1: Faster Internet](https://apps.apple.com/us/app/id1423538627) app that was previously used to connect to Zero Trust.
-For more information, refer to our [migration guide](/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration/).
+The legacy iOS client, [1.1.1.1: Faster Internet](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627), is becoming the Cloudflare One Agent.
+Learn more in our [migration guide](/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration/).
 {{</Aside>}}

 ## Android